dotnet/Nerdbank.GitVersioning/doc/cloudbuild.md

 .\nbgv cloud
 ```

-The above will set just the cloud build number, but switches to the `nbgv cloud` command will cause other build variables to also be set.
+The above will set just the cloud build number, but switches you can add to the `nbgv cloud` command will cause other build variables to also be set.

 See a working sample in [a VSTS YAML file](https://github.com/Humanizr/Humanizer/blob/11bd9fd99c151f2e84eb9d4fa082a6c077504c9f/azure-pipelines.yml#L21-L29).